xieyuheng/fidb-zero/docs/manual/02-metadata-properties.md

 - **Problem 2.2:** When I want to update a data, I first read it by it's `@path`, then I edit the data and write it back to the database.
-  What it the during this time, the data is updated by other user?
+  What if during this time, the data is updated by another user?
-  How should I now about this?
+  How should I know about this?

-- **Solution 2.2:** We can use `@revision` as a metadata property.
+- **Solution 2.2:** We can add a `@revision` metadata property to the data.

   When reading data, if there is no `@revision` property, we add a random string as `@revision`.